|

 Thu.
 May 5

-- Political rally at the T.B.
-Hotel grounds, races, an
+- A political rally at the T.B.
+Hotel grounds, races, a

 -